cuulee/contextablejs/README.md

   data = await user.insert(); // saves input data to a database }
 catch(e) {
-  error = await user.handle(e); // creates a ValidationError from field-related errors or returns the original error }
+  error = await user.handle(e); // creates a ValidationError from field-related errors or throws the original }
 // so something with data or error ...
 ```